10 Lessons We Can Learn from Street Photographer Saul Leiter

 Saul Leiter was a photographer who stood at the crossroads of fashion, street photography, and abstract expressionism.
 Having started out as a painter, he was influenced by color, shapes and the camera as a tool for turning reality into his very own vision.

 When you look at a Saul Leiter photo, things are often not what they seem, and that’s half the fun of browsing through his work.
 A telltale sign of a good photograph is when it begs you to look twice.
 Leiter’s photos?
 They might make you look three times.
-We took a look at this legendary photographer’s approach to photographing – read on for a guide to photographing the Saul Leiter way.
+We took a look at this legendary photographer’s approach– read on for a guide to photographing the Saul Leiter way.

 1. Everything is worth photographing

 Saul Leiter has been quoted saying, “Everything is suitable to be photographed.
 Everything is a photograph.”
 While walking the streets of New York, he shot with the kind of freedom that allowed him to experiment with framing, depth of field and color.
 It’s this experimentation that ultimately defined his style – and what gained him recognition as a part of the New York School of street photography.

 “I don’t have a philosophy.
 I have a camera.”

 It’s in our nature as photographers to neatly frame a subject and have it free from obstruction.
 Leiter dispelled this impulse, often shooting through other objects.
 This effect allowed him to frame his subjects in creative ways, creating mystery and evoking a story.
 When out shooting, experiment shooting through objects – a hole in the fence, tree leaves, a crowd – or even hold something up to obstruct part of your lens’ view.